Crash Course with a Salesforce Developer Account

 The Salesforce Integration is available as an add-on.
 If you are interested in the Salesforce Integration, please contact us for additional information.

-If you would like to test out Salesforce with your SurveyGizmo account, an easy way to do so is with a handy dandy Salesforce Developer account, which allows for one user and is also free of charge.
+If you would like to test out Salesforce with your Alchemer account, an easy way to do so is with a handy dandy Salesforce Developer account, which allows for one user and is also free of charge.

 This article is intended for users wanting to easily test the waters with our integration.
 It is not intended for users who are familiar with Salesforce or have an existing Salesforce account.
 Note: We do not support Salesforce.
 If you have any trouble with the Salesforce side of things you will need to contact their support team!